regen-network/regen-server/README.md

 ## Linting and code formatting

-This repo is configured to run prettier with eslint, in addition to some other common plugin rules for eslint and eslint typescript.
+This repo is configured to run prettier with eslint, in addition to some other common linting rules for eslint and eslint typescript.
 The setup was created by following [the eslint getting started][1] as well as [the prettier docs for integrating with linters][2].